ROCm/ROCmValidationSuite/docs/install/installation.rst

 ..
 Note::

-    Based on your OS, only DEB or RPM package will be built.
+    Depending on your OS, only DEB or RPM package will be built.

 ..
 Note::

-    You can ignore an error for unrelated configurations.
+    You can ignore errors about unrelated configurations.

 5. Install the built package.